-During hot weather, we all need to take sensible precautions to avoid heat-related illness.
+During hot weather, we all need to take sensible precautions to avoid heat-related illnesses.

-Residents are urged to regularly check on vulnerable friends and family during this time, and make sure they have plenty of water and supplies, including medication.
+Residents are encouraged to regularly check on their vulnerable friends and family and make sure they have plenty of water and supplies, including medication.

 - keep out of the sun between 11am and 3pm

 - if you have to go out in the heat, walk in the shade

 - apply sunscreen of at least SPF30 with UVA protection.
 (Remember to reapply after swimming.)

 - avoid extreme physical exertion – pace yourself

 - wear light, loose-fitting cotton clothes, a hat and sunglasses to protect your eyes

 There are lots of ways to keep yourself cool in the heat, including: